1. Home

 Side-Stepping

-This movement will help to strengthen your outer hip muscles (the hip abductors) to support the stability in the hip joints.
+This movement will help strengthen your outer hip muscles (the hip abductors), which support the stability of your hip joints.

 Note: If you have balance trouble, perform this exercise along your countertop.